Inquiry as a process and instructional method

 A rationalization for the use of procedures or forms would be as a device to assist investigation.
 To spark ideas for inquiry or to review ideas generated for their comprehensiveness.
 And most importantly as a communication device.
 Again, used to review comprehensiveness only now at the conclusion of the investigation as a report creation device.
 Forms also provide a way to organize information to better report findings as well as assist readers in interpreting the information.
 Most importantly the forms can be a communication device to provide experimental information for others to replicate and assist in understanding our natural world.

-A collection of investigation forms or procedures for different age levels to explore, investigate, experiment... and record notes.
+A collection of investigation forms or procedures for different age levels to inquire by exploring, investigating, experimenting ... and recording observational evidence to create explanations.

 Sample Science Inquiry Plans